TejasThombare20/post-comments-service/README.md

 - **Frontend** is deployed on Vercel with automatic deployments from the main branch
 - **Backend** is deployed on Render with PostgreSQL database

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

----

 For specific setup instructions and detailed documentation, please refer to the individual README files in the `client` and `server` directories.